-In order to eliminate mobile sources of GHGs, the miles driven per person must be reduced and both public and private vehicles must transition to non-fossil fuel sources.
+In order to eliminate mobile sources of GHGs, the miles driven per person must be reduced and both public and private vehicles must transition to non-fossil fuel sources in partnership with a transition of energy sourced off the grid.
 A variety of alternative fuel sources have emerged in recent years, including plant-based fuels, hydrogen fuel cells, and electric batteries.
 As outlined in the PADEP's Drive Electric Roadmap, EVs are the alternative fuel vehicle of choice.
 After accounting for fuel cost savings, an electric vehicle over its lifetime is comparable to or costs less to own than a fossil fuel vehicle (see graphic below).
 In order to achieve the required degree of ownership of EVs in Springfield Township to reduce GHGs, infrastructure must be installed to facilitate charging.